All videos are uploaded to youtube.com/WhyRFoundationVideos.

 Why R?
-2020 Conference is the project lead by Why R?
+2020 Conference was the project lead by Why R?
 Foundation.

 The fourth official meeting of Central-Eastern-European R enthusiasts.

-As the meeting is held remotely and in English we invite R users from all over the globe!
+As the meeting was held remotely and in English we invited R users from all over the globe!

 Member of R foundation, Professor of Biostatistics, Vanderbit University

 Member of R foundation, Professor at Norwegian School of Economics

 Hackathons are events where enthusiasts of a specific topic gather in one place to work together on challenges that arose for a particular community.
 Hackathons tend to be timepressure events, where solutions need to be created quicky and active cooperation between participants is necessary.